Panchatantra (film)

 Panchatantra is a 2019 Indian Kannada romantic drama film written and directed by Yogaraj Bhat and produced by Yogaraj Cinemas in association with JASP Productions and Purple Patch.
 The film stars Vihan Gowda, Akshara Gowda and Sonal Monteiro in the lead roles.
 The score and soundtrack for the film is composed by V. Harikrishna and the cinematography is by Sugnan.
+The movie got mixed reviews and did average collections at the box office.

 Synopsis

 The plot of the film revolves around two rival groups who are always ready to insult, ridicule and put each other down at every opportunity they get.
 Sixty-year-old Rangappa, a real estate dealer owns a complex out of which he has sold a few of his shops and is managing the property well.
 The 24-year-old Karthik is an orphan, who, along with his three friends, looks after the garage owned by Appaiah Bond, an old hunk who is passionate about car races.
 While Rangappa is fighting a legal battle with Appaiah, his daughter, least bothered about all this, falls in love with Karthik.
 Will Rangappa approve of this relationship?
 Will Rangappa and Appaiah figure out a way to resolve their dispute?